SteveJonk/stef-site/data/fiddles/discovering-history-with-archeomaps.md

 ## Uncovering Hidden Gems

-The dataset, graciously provided by Jaimy Visser, forms the backbone of Archeomaps.
+The dataset forms the backbone of Archeomaps.
 To enhance the richness of the experience, we employed AI to generate additional information about each historical point, offering users a deeper insight into its significance.
 Whether you're exploring ancient civilizations, medieval landmarks, or modern historical events, Archeomaps promises to unveil hidden gems from across the globe.

 ## Dive into History